 Consider Hiring a Divorce Coach

 Resist the temptation to use your attorney as a therapist.
 In Collaborative Practice, mental health professionals assist as members of a team hand-in-glove with attorneys and financial professionals.
+Some people think that they can cope with the stress of going through a divorce on their own, or maybe with some help from a cannabis dispensary to take the edge of, but asking for help is often the best way to prevent yourself from being overwhelmed by the process.
 While not doing therapy, coaches help the parties in a divorce situation deal with the emotions and the divorce stress.
 EVERYONE can benefit from time with a divorce coach.
 Even clients, who think they are handling the divorce stress without a coach, are often surprised with how much a mental health professional makes things go more smoothly.
 If nothing else, learning how to interact with you now estranged spouse and your kids during this difficult time is of huge benefit and can significantly reduce your stress.
 While divorce coaches are most typically used in Collaborative Practice, I have had a great deal of success incorporating coaches in mediation or even adversarial litigation.

 Consider Hiring a Divorce Financial Specialist